Made a Shopify account, and Shopify SEO techniques left you scratching your head? If yes, we feel you.

 D) Build Internal Links

 To strengthen your SEO game, make efforts to build internal links in every blog post you publish.
-Along with enhancing the user experience, internal linking will also let your audience dig deeper into the content, which will improve engagement metrics.
+Along with enhancing the user experience, internal linking will let your audience dig deeper into the content, improving engagement metrics.

 E) Don’t Forget To Add A Call-To-Action Button